 This is not just some “marketing fluff” Greg uses to sell his programs, but it is actually a reflection of his own fitness journey.

 The Greek God Program is arguably the most popular program from Kinobody.

 The program is divided into different phases which you will be going through as you progress along.
-The majority of the time you will be focusing on getting stronger using a reverse pyramid lifting scheme that is lifting your heaviest set first with fewer reps following by decreasing the weight and increasing the reps each set.
+The majority of the time you will be focusing on getting stronger using a reverse pyramid training (RPT).
+Using this lifting scheme, you will be lifting your heaviest set first with fewer reps followed by decreasing the weight and increasing the reps each set.

 Cardio in the form of walking is optional but not a requirement.
 If you insist on doing HIIT the program recommends you limit it!

 The suggested minimum timeframe for following the program is 6-12 months, although it also comes with additional workouts that could be preferable after doing the main program for 12 months.